daniel-ifenna/Retail-sales-analysis/README.md

 **4. How do markdowns affect weekly sales?**
 Markdowns positively influence weekly sales.
 First of all, in our analysis, we calculated the mean value for all markdowns based on the holiday period represented as *False* and the Non-Holiday period represented as *True*. it was discovered that **Markdown 2** and **Markdown3** have the highest mean value during Non-Holiday sales.
 As **Markdown1** and **Markdown5** have stronger mean values during the holidays.
-A linear regression model was built to test the correlation of each markdown to weeklysales, all have a slight positive relationship as all correlation are less than **0.1**.
+A linear regression model was built to test the correlation of each markdown to weekly sales, all have a slight positive relationship as all correlation are less than **0.1**.

 **5. Sales during the Holiday vs sales during Non-Holiday** The sum of weekly sales across all stores during the holiday sums up to **$505.3 Million**, and during Non-Holiday **$6.23 Billion**